Every review is a vote for or against your brand. Make the best review sites work for you.

 Your review scores should evolve, as per your software.

-Doing so will likely see your ratings both increase and improve after an update.
+Doing so will likely see your ratings both increase in volume and improve in score after an update.

 Don’t underestimate the power of smaller, independent review websites such as Surges.